teejee2008/aptik/MANUAL.md

   --help                         Show all options
 ```

-### One-line Backup & Restore
+### Backup & Restore All Items

-> `aptik --backup-all` and `aptik --restore-all` are one-line commands for taking a backup of your system and restoring it on a new system.
-You can safely use these 2 commands and skip the rest of this document, if you are not interested in knowing the details of backup and restore steps.
+`aptik --backup-all` and `aptik --restore-all` are one-line commands for taking a backup of your system and restoring it on a new system.
+You can safely use these 2 commands and skip the rest of this document, if you are not interested in knowing the details of each step.

 #### Backup